-Children's work in Ethiopia
+1. Introduction: children's work in Ethiopia

-The role and value of child work are under scrutiny as never before in Ethiopia, as elsewhere, where the rapid expansion of formal schooling, as well as broader social, political and economic changes, bring into sharp relief competing definitions of what a 'good childhood' should look like for this generation of children.
-Although working from a young age was historically considered a normal part of childhood and of socialisation processes, this view is being challenged by current policies which emphasise the negative aspects of child work, meanwhile championing the positive aspects of schooling.
-Yet, for many children and families, work remains a defining feature of childhood and an important part of managing everyday risk and pursuing long-term well-being.
+The role and value of child work are under scrutiny as never before in Ethiopia, as elsewhere, as the rapid expansion of formal schooling, as well as broader social, political and economic changes, bring into sharp relief competing definitions of what a 'good childhood' should look like for this generation of children.
+Although working from a young age has historically been considered a normal part of childhood and of socialisation processes, this view is being challenged by current policies, which emphasise the negative aspects of child work, while championing the positive aspects of schooling.
+Yet for many children and families, work remains a defining feature of childhood and an important part of managing everyday risk and pursuing long-term well-being.
 For them, school and work are not 'opposites', although many children find it difficult to juggle multiple and sometimes competing demands on their time.
+In this paper, we ask: What is the place of 'work' in children's lives and life trajectories, and what do children themselves have to say?